Zander-Labuschagne/SecureSignIn-Mobile/README.md

 #### Compatibility notes:
   - Android 4.1 or later is required to use this application._ Please send me an e-mail if this is not the case.
   - *This application was so far only tested on a Sony Xperia X Compact running Android 8.0.0.*
-  - I *think* it should be compatible with Sailfish OS devices, I am very curious to test this.

 #### Benifits:
   - Remember one password for all sites, but all sites have different passwords.